Project

 Arches of sand

+As part of a consortium of large and small companies, architectural studio ZJA has responded to the call to carry out research into circular viaducts.
 After a number of detours, the designers opted for the use of what are known as granular piles or geotextile encased columns (GECs), flexible tubes of seamless geotextile with sand poured into them, which are then braced in an arched form within a reinforced structure at ground level and thereby create a free span.

 The concept is based on the elimination of the major emissions involved in the production of concrete and steel by the application of geotextile, which is made of recycled plastic and can itself be reused, in combination with local sandy soils.
 If the GeoDuct ever needs to be demolished, it can be recycled in its entirety.
 The sand from inside the geotextile becomes landscape again, while the plastic is removed and reused.
 So the circle is closed.

-The research and the prototype
+The research

 Initial tests were done on a small scale to gain further insight into the natural arching of compressed sand.
 The granular piles used vertically in abutments – cylinders of geotextile filled with tamped sand – were tested for their capacity in horizontal applications and found to exhibit reliable arching.
 When Plaxis calculations showed this to be adequate, it was time to scale up.
-Now that an above-ground filling installation has been designed and built, an experiment can be carried out aimed at achieving a span of almost seven metres, between abutments of reinforced earth.
-Sensors and regular inspection over several months allow the course of the experiment to be compared to the mathematical model.
-Once the results are in conformity with the calculations, GeoDuct will be ready for application in commissioned structures.

-A new idiom
+A new architectural idiom

 It is a big step forward, making a bridge out of the land itself.
 Far from merely functional, its construction produces radical savings in CO2 emissions and energy use, and furthermore offers the ideal opportunity to improve the surroundings ecologically as a result of the space created for animals and plants.